 1984-present.
 Secretary-Treasurer, Mid-Atlantic Chapter, American Studies Association.

-Member of American Historical Association, Organization of American Historians, American Studies Association, History of Education Society, Intellectual History Group, Society for the History of Authorship, Reading and Publishing.
+Member of American Historical Association, Organization of American Historians, American Studies Association.

 College 1983-4 Academic Status Committee